IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 This section corresponds to transaction [ITI-78] of the IHE Technical Framework.
-Transaction [ITI-78] is used by the Client and Server Actors.
-The [ITI-78] transaction is used to query and get back results.
+Transaction [ITI-78] is used by the Patient Demographics Consumer and Patient Demographics Supplier Actors.
+The [ITI-78] transaction is used to query on patient identity information and get back resulting Patient resources.

 ### 2:3.78.1 Scope